-Insurers sometimes refer to health insurance as private medical insurance (PMI) but in most cases the product is the same – although what's covered will vary from policy to policy.
+You'll sometimes hear it called private medical insurance (PMI), but in most cases the product is the same – although exactly what's covered will vary from policy to policy.

 Health insurance policies don’t generally cover: